Samantha Roth, LCSW-C

 What’s therapy with me like?
 I focus most on working with clients who are in alternative lifestyles, especially consensual non-monogamy and BDSM, trauma, and anxiety, using cognitive behavioral therapy, CBT), the neurobiology of trauma, and psycholinguistics.

 Who do I work with?
-I work with adults from 18-50, and will see individuals, couples, and polycules.
+I work with adults from 18-50, and will see individuals and folks for relationship therapy.

-I feel allied/aware/informed/knowledgeable about…BDSM (part of and knowledgeable about), Polyam/CNM (part of and knowledgeable about), LGBTQIA (allied and knowledgeable about).
+I feel allied/aware/informed/knowledgeable about…BDSM (part of and knowledgeable about), Polyam/CNM (part of and knowledgeable about), LGBTQIA (part of and knowledgeable about).